Vitinha: Senior

 On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 In the opening match against the Czech Republic, on 18 June, after being one goal down, Vitinha created Robin Hranáč's own goal, following a cross to Nuno Mendes at the back post, in a 2–1 comeback victory for Portugal, being awarded player of the match.
 His performances earned him a spot in the starting eleven, despite fierce competition from teammates Bernardo Silva and Bruno Fernandes, leading him to start in Portugal's 3–0 win against Turkey on 22 June, helping his country secure qualification to the knockout phase.
 He made his third appearance of the tournament in Portugal's round of 16 match against Slovenia and played 65 minutes before being substituted for Diogo Jota as Portugal won 3–0 in a penalty shootout.
 Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.

 In May 2025, Vitinha was selected for Portugal’s 2025 UEFA Nations League Finals squad.
 He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain, converting Portugal's second penalty in the shoot-out.

+On 19 May 2026, Vitinha was selected in the 26-man squad for the 2026 FIFA World Cup.
+On June 17, in Portugal's group opener against Democratic Republic of Congo, Vitinha completed 121 passes, the most ever by a Portugal player in the World Cup.